codehaus/mapbuilder/sandbox/cameron/gml3/README.txt

 The full MSD3 dataset is viewable from: file:///..../demo/gml3/indexAll.html

-Note, drawing the full dataset takes around 40 seconds.
+Note, drawing the full dataset in Firefox takes around 40 seconds.
+In IE, it takes around 10 minutes.

 Limitations
 ===========